pmndrs/zustand/docs/reference/use-store.md

 #### Parameters

-- `storeApi`: The store api give you access to api utilities that can be used to listen to state updates, get current state, and more.
+- `storeApi`: The store API give you access to API utilities that can be used to listen to state updates, get current state, and more.
 - `selector`: The selector function should take current state as its only argument, and should return data based on current state.